diana-hep/oamap/README.rst

     #  <Star at index 2655>, <Star at index 2656>, <Star at index 2657>, <Star at index 2658>,
     #  <Star at index 2659>]

+(Yes, this would have been a more performant way to explore the exoplanets dataset, but the point was to show how it didn't have to be a file.)

-Each schema also has an optional ``name`` attribute, used by extension types, and a ``nullable`` attribute, which indicates that the data may be missing.
+Each schema also has an optional ``name`` attribute, used to identify extension types, and a ``nullable`` attribute, which indicates that the data may be missing.
+Both of these are described after each generator has been presented in its own section.

 Primitive
 ~~~~~~~~~